The 5-Minute Audit: How to Self-Score Any Tender Answer

 - Assurance closer (re-audit/sampling/observation).

-- Tone steady (short sentences, active verbs, plain language).
+- Tone steady (short sentences, active verbs).

 📘 Before/After: Five 90-Second Fixes